 Our goal is to outperform the broad market indices over a full market cycle (4-6) years.
 Past performance is no guarantee of future results, however any time you reduce the impact of market downturns, you have additional leverage over a buy-and-hold position when the market turns back up.

 Because most of our transactions are short-term in nature, Atlas’ strategies work well with tax-deferred accounts where taxes on gains are deferred until withdrawn at retirement.
 Tax deferral also allows gains that might have been lost to taxes to continue to grow in your account.
-As of 1/1/2018 the only annuity accepted for management is the Jefferson National Monument Advisor Variable Annuity.
+In July 2018 we introduced the tax-efficient Elevation strategy designed to produce gains that would qualify as long term for tax purposes.
+As of 1/1/2018 the only annuity accepted for management is the Nationwide (formerly Jefferson National) Monument Advisor Variable Annuity.

 When the financial markets adjust sharply either up or down, the strategies will likely trail the returns for a short space of time before adjusting to the longer term trends.
 Most of Atlas’s strategies are designed to move in phases, otherwise the strategies would likely be as volatile as the markets which is what these investors are striving to avoid.